amboxer21/SSHMonitor/README.md

 **Notice:**
 >As of **01-07-2020**, this app no longer runs when using Python3.
+>As of **07-21-2020**, this app is now compatible with Python3.
+Checkout this branch for use with Python3: https://github.com/amboxer21/SSHMonitor2.7/tree/SSHMonitor3

 **Important:**
 > The notify with ui option is broken with Python3.
 There seems to be an issue with the **ctypes** system library.
 See issue [#22](https://github.com/amboxer21/SSHMonitor/issues/22).